Turkey says Syrian plane carried Russian munitions

 "We are determined to control weapons transfers to a regime that carries out such brutal massacres against civilians.
 It is unacceptable that such a transfer is made using our airspace," Foreign Minister Ahmet Davutoglu said.

-Turkey has boosted its troop presence along the 900-km (560-mile) border and returned fire in response to shelling from northern Syria, where Assad's forces have been battling rebels.
+Turkey has boosted its troop presence along the 900-km (560-mile) border and returned fire over the past week in response to shelling from northern Syria, where Assad's forces have been battling rebels who control swathes of territory.

+"Turkey has crossed a new threshold," said former Turkish diplomat Sinan Ulgen, chairman of the Centre for Economic and Foreign Policy Studies think-tank.

+"With the action they took last week the government is in the slightly more comfortable position of having shown it has the strength to retaliate."

-Chief of Staff General Necdet Ozel said on Wednesday his troops would respond "with greater force" if Syrian shelling continued and parliament last week authorised the deployment of troops outside Turkish territory.
+Turkish Chief of Staff General Necdet Ozel said on Wednesday his troops would respond "with greater force" if the shelling continued and parliament last week authorised the deployment of troops outside Turkish territory.

-Such approval has in the past been used for strikes against Kurdish militant bases in northern Iraq.
-In 2008 Turkey sent 10,000 troops backed by air power over the border.
+Such approval has in the past been used for Turkish strikes against Kurdish militant bases in northern Iraq, where Turkey's last major incursion was in early 2008, when it sent 10,000 troops backed by air power over the border.

 RISKS OF DEEPER INVOLVEMENT

-Turkey has made clear that beyond like-for-like retaliation it has no appetite for unilateral intervention in Syria.
-Such a move would be fraught with risks.
+Turkey has repeatedly made clear that beyond like-for-like retaliation it has no appetite for unilateral intervention in Syria.
+Such a move would be fraught with risks, as the row with Moscow over the grounded plane highlights.

-Turkey relies on Russia, which has blocked tougher U.N. resolutions against Damascus, both for energy needs and to help realise its ambitions to be a hub for energy supplies to Europe.
+Turkey relies on Russia, which has blocked tougher U.N. resolutions against Damascus, both for its domestic energy needs and to help it realise its greater ambitions as a hub for energy supplies to Europe.

 Many Turks see Russia as harbouring sympathy towards the militant Kurdish Workers Party (PKK), which has stepped up violence in southeast Turkey in recent months.
 Turkish officials believe Syria and Iran have also been backing the group.